-The Nominating and Corporate Governance Committee (the "Governance Committee") of our Board of Directors is responsible for identifying, evaluating and recommending to the Board nominees for election at the Annual Meeting.
-The Governance Committee relies on nominee suggestions from the directors, stockholders, management and others.
+The Nominating and Corporate Governance Committee (the "Governance Committee") is responsible for identifying, evaluating, and recommending to the Board nominees for election at the Annual Meeting.
+The Governance Committee relies on nominee suggestions from the directors, stockholders, management, and others.
 From time to time, the Governance Committee may retain executive search and board advisory firms to assist in identifying and evaluating potential nominees.
-The Governance Committee believes that the current size and composition of the Board is appropriate, giving us the combined expertise of former officers or directors from each of Kraft and Heinz, as well as a diverse set of perspectives around the boardroom.
-Our current Board of Directors is also appropriately sized to allow effective committee organization and to facilitate efficient meetings and decision-making.
-In February 2016, the Governance Committee recommended and the Board nominated each director for re-election to the Board of Directors.
+The Governance Committee and the Board believe that the current size allows for effective committee organization and facilitates efficient meetings and decision making.

+In March 2020, at the recommendation of the Governance Committee, the Board nominated each director nominee for election to the Board of Directors.
+All of the nominees, except for Ms. Mulder and Mr. Leoni Sceti, are currently directors.